tarwn/lessthandot-hugo/blogs/content/posts/2014-09-23-the-magic-alt-button.md

 </p>

 <p style="text-align: justify">
-  This is easy with the mouse and you don’t even need a cursor position to start from.
+  This is easy with the mouse and you don't even need a cursor position to start from.
 You can select literally every block you want.
 If you want to do this with the keyboard only, you need to tab to the position you want and then start selecting.
 </p>

 <p style="text-align: justify">